mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 ***

 When modernizing the architectures, some issues tend to repeat.
-One of such issues is how to provide access to legacy systems, such as mainframes.
+One of such issues is how to provide access to legacy systems, such as mainframes, that hold important master data.
 Legacy systems are typically being phased out, and it is difficult to justify building new, complex integrations to those systems.
 But we still mechanisms to access the data and the logic in them, while those systems are still running.

 One common way is to create a façade in front of the legacy system, emulating the APIs of the modern system.
 The API calls in the façade are implemented by using calls to the legacy system.
 Then you gradually replace the calls to the modern implementation.
 The modern implementation should have the same API as the façade, so you need to put effort in the design of the API.
 When all the API calls have been implemented by the modern system, the façade is no longer needed.
 This is called the strangler fig pattern, a name popularized by [Martin Fowler](https://martinfowler.com/bliki/StranglerFigApplication.html).

 ![Original strangler fig pattern](/images/strangler-fig.png)